daxAKAhackerman/testing-tor-network/README.md

 ## Adding your own hidden service

 Once you have a fully functional TOR testing network running, a next logical step could be to add your own hidden services.
-The one provided by the command `add-hs` is very basic and only exposes port 80, with no actual service running behind it.
+The one provided by the command `add-hs` is very basic and only exposes port 80 by default, with no actual service running behind it.
 Adding your own service can be achieved in multiple ways:

 ### Adding a container running only the service and have an HS node forward HS requests to it